 2. Revisiting mortality decline

-As we have already suggested, there is a long tradition of seeking to understand the process by focusing on ‘diseases which declined’.
+As we have already suggested, there is a long tradition of seeking to understand the process by focusing on ‘diseases which declined’ (recent contributions to this line of research include Mercer, 2014; and Mooney, 2015).
 As McKeown and Record (1962, pp. 33-4) acknowledged, this is a rather fraught undertaking because of the problems associated with the uncertain diagnosis of causes of death during the period under review.
 However, this did not stop them from drawing some bold conclusions from the analysis they were able to undertake.
 They argued that the most important ‘contributors’ to the decline of mortality were tuberculosis; typhus, enteric fever and simple continued fever; scarlet fever; diarrhoea, dysentery and cholera; smallpox; and whooping cough (McKeown and Record, 1962, p.
 35).
 McKeown revisited this analysis, using a slightly different set of data, in 1976 but his overall conclusions were largely unchanged (McKeown, 1976, pp. 50-64).

 McKeown’s arguments were subjected to a wide-ranging critique by Simon Szreter.
 Szreter (1988) argued that McKeown had overestimated the relative importance of tuberculosis in particular and airborne infections in general, and that this had led him to underestimate the significance of improvements in the number of deaths associated with water- and food-borne infections.
 As a result, he also argued that McKeown had underestimated the impact of the sanitary initiatives associated with these diseases.
 Although his critique has itself been challenged (see, for example, Guha, 1994), it continues to attract widespread attention.